docker/docs/engine/security/security.md

 This means a lot for container security; let's see why!

-Your average server (bare metal or virtual machine) needs to run a bunch of processes as root.
-Those typically include SSH, cron, syslogd;
-hardware management tools (e.g., load modules), network configuration tools (e.g., to handle DHCP, WPA, or VPNs), and much more.
-A container is very different, because almost all of those tasks are handled by the infrastructure around the container:
+Typical servers run several processes as `root`, including the SSH daemon, `cron` daemon, logging daemons, kernel modules, network configuration tools, and more.
+A container is different, because almost all of those tasks are handled by the infrastructure around the container:

  - SSH access are typically managed by a single server running on the Docker host;